 - If you fall on your inflatable board, this will not hurt anywhere near as much as it will when hitting a hard shell board.

-- An inflatable SUP is, in fact more comfortable for your feet and reduces fatigue – so you can stand on it for longer than you can on a hard shell board.
+- Inflatable stand up paddle boards are, in fact, more comfortable for your feet and reduces fatigue – so you can stand on them for longer than you can on a hard shell board.

-While yes, you do need to inflate and deflate an inflatable SUP, overall they are just way less effort than a hardshell one.
-This means you’ll get far more use out of it and therefore it is far better value for money.
+While you do need to inflate and deflate an inflatable SUP, overall, they are just way less effort than a hardshell one.
+This means you’ll get far more use out of it and therefore, it is far better value for money.

-The Best Inflatable Paddle Board 2021 Comparison Chart
+The Best Inflatable Paddle Board Australia 2021 Comparison Chart

-In the inflatable SUP comparison chart below, we’ve listed all the boards which feature in the inflatable SUP boards reviews section of this guide.
+In the inflatable SUP comparison chart below, we’ve listed all the boards featured in the inflatable SUP boards reviews section of this guide.
 The chart provides a quick and easy way to compare the SUPs and their features side by side to determine which one is best for you.

 For further detail about these boards, keep reading the SUP inflatable reviews below.